Spotlight on Magnesium!

 Written by UConn Dietetics Masters student Stephanie Stringer

-Magnesium is one of many essential minerals we need to be healthy, but what does magnesium actually do for the body?
-Magnesium plays a role in a variety of vital bodily processes including¹:
+Magnesium is one of many essential minerals we need to be healthy,four bows with foods high in magnesium including chicken, pork, salmon, tofu, potatoes, edamame but what does magnesium actually do for the including the following.

 • Making proteins in cells